mdn/content/files/en-us/web/css/css_cascade/index.md

 - [Introducing the CSS Cascade](/en-US/docs/Web/CSS/Cascade)

-  - : Guide to the cascade algorithm that defines how user agents combine property values originating from different sources
+  - : Guide to the cascade algorithm that defines how user agents combine property values originating from different sources.

 - [Learn: Cascade, specificity, and inheritance](/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance)